Managing student behavior in the dance studio

 - Helping my students set their own unique goals and develop a plan to achieve them with The Holistic Guide to Goal Setting for Dancers.

-5.)
-Your expectations are not realistic.
 A group of five year olds is just not going to be able to stand quietly at the barre for 30 minutes or drill choreography for an entire class.
 It is vital to take into consideration the students’ age, development, and maturity when designing curricula, lesson plans, and behavioral expectations.

 - What you can do about it: Use educational standards, such as the National Core Arts Standards in Dance, to make sure that you are teaching content that is age and developmentally appropriate.
 Consider the students’ maturity when making your lesson plans.
 A pre-school class or group of adolescent beginners, for example, will need shorter exercises, more frequent change-up of activities, and clearly defined transitions between the parts of class.
 Experienced dancers can be expected to concentrate longer and more intently on a single concept or exercise, and might need more relaxed transitions to give them a “break” between periods of focused work.
 Younger students who are still developing critical social and emotional skills need lots of positive reinforcement, with gentle correction and redirection when they break the rules.
 Pre-teens who are trying to test boundaries need rules to be enforced strictly and consistently, as they often secretly crave order and structure even as they rebel against it.
 For help creating engaging, appropriate lessons for all ages and levels, check out The Holistic Guide to Dance Lesson Planning.

-6.)
-There is something deeper going on.
 When all of the above fail, it might be a sign that there are underlying issues at home, in school, in other classes, or with their peers.
 Part of our job as educators is to cautiously and compassionately address these concerns and help our students navigate them through their dance training.